 The John Adams Institute was founded in April 2004 as one of two Institutes of Accelerator Science in the UK.
-The institute is a joint venture between Oxford University and Royal Holloway, University of London.
-The current R&D projects are focused on the area of synergy between laser and plasma physics and accelerators; on research towards novel compact light sources and FELs; on design studies for future colliders and neutrino factories; on development of advanced beam instrumentation and diagnostics; on development of new accelerator techniques for applications in medicine, energy, and other fields of science; and research towards upgrades for existing facilities such as ISIS, Diamond, LHC, and new facilities such as ESS.
+The institute is a joint venture between Oxford University, Royal Holloway, University of London and Imperial College London.
+The current R&D projects are focused on the area of synergy between laser and plasma physics and accelerators; on research towards novel compact light sources and FELs; on design studies for future colliders and neutrino factories; on development of advanced beam instrumentation and diagnostics; on development of new accelerator techniques for applications in medicine, energy, and other fields of science; and research towards upgrades for existing facilities such as ISIS, Diamond, LHC, and new facilities such as ESS and Future Circular Collider.
 The institute is developing connections with industry, aiming to render the benefits of accelerator science and technology accessible to society.
 The Institute also has a vigorous outreach programme.
 Opportunities in a wide variety of research areas exist, as indicated below.

 Linac Coherent Light Source upgrade (LCLS-II: Undulator Developments)